 Accommodations

 As a centrally funded Department of Defense (DoD) resource, CAP provides assistive technology devices and services as reasonable accommodations at no cost to the customer or their employing agency.
 The assistive technology devices may be effective and appropriate tools to allow an individual with a disability to perform their essential job duties.
 To find the most appropriate solution(s), you may choose to search the CAP website for specific assistive technology, browse by disability category, or request a needs assessment.
 CAP cannot list all possible accommodations that are available.
-If you do not see what you are looking for, or would like to request an item not on the CAP website, you may manually input the product information during the request submission process by clicking "Add Your Own Accommodation" when viewing the cart.
-CAP suggests you provide much information as possible, when manually entering the product and, ideally, a link to that product.
+However, if you do not see what you are looking for, or would like to request an item not on the CAP website, you may manually input the product information during the request submission process by clicking “Add Your Own Accommodation” when viewing the cart.
+CAP suggests that when manually entering the product, CAP recommends providing as much information as possible and, ideally, a link to that product.
 Each request is reviewed on a case-by-case basis to ensure the validity of the request and that it is the most reasonable and appropriate option.
-Documentation may include items such as medical documentation of a diagnosed condition or a telework agreement.
+CAP reserves the right to request documentation to support a request for accommodation and maintain acquisitions integrity.
+Documentation may include items such as medical documentation of a diagnosed condition or a telework agreement for duplicate items and that CAP is able to procure that item under Federal Acquisition Regulations.
+Additional justification or information may be requested to ensure the requested option meets CAP's requirements.

-Note: Non-DoD employees with disabilities must request assistive technology and accommodations through their agency.
+Note: DoD employees with disabilities and wounded, ill, and injured Service members can submit accommodation requests.
+Non-DoD employees with disabilities must request assistive technology and accommodations through their agency.

 Cognition